guionwind/guionwind/README.md

-Computer Engineering student at FIB-UPC, specialized in Software Engineering.
+Software Engineering student at FIB-UPC, currently doing my internship at Cleverea.

 Here you'll find my projects, as well as some notes from my time at university.